-How To Sleep Smartly
+How To Get Better Sleep (Experiment)

 What is peculiar about our team is that we all share a particular passion for productivity and doing more in less time.
 We have lots of projects going on, plenty of tasks to accomplish and tons of great ideas to fulfill.
-So much cool things to do and only 24 hours available.
+So many cool things to do and only 24 hours available.
 What a shame!

 That’s why it only seems natural to trick the course of time and make the most of the day.
 It looks like an obvious way of doing it is through sleeping less and staying awake more.
 In fact, lots of successful people do that – you can get inspired by 23 Successful People Who Wake Up Really Early.